vibbits/containers-workshop/exercises/01_running_docker.md

 ### Data
 The example fastq file(s) are located in the `./data/` folder.
 If not present, or you want to download them yourself, you can retrieve them with the following commands.
 We will use them in combination with the Docker containers to mimic a simple, though relevant bioinformatics data analysis process.

-In the `data` folder, there is a download script which you can use on POSIX shell (Mac OS, Linux) with `bash downl-data.sh`.
+In the `data` folder, there is a download script which you can use on POSIX shell (Mac OS, Linux) with `bash downl-data.sh` or `./downl-data.sh` when this shell script is executable.

-Alternatively, we could use these files stored as a zipped tar file.
+Alternatively, we could use other files stored online as a zipped tar file.

 ```sh
 wget https://introduction-containers.s3.eu-central-1.amazonaws.com/ecoli_reads.tar.gz
 tar -xzvf ecoli_reads.tar.gz
 ```
-TODO: add Windows alternative

 Make sure they are located in the `data/` folder.